 Who can resist a good falafel?
 Wonderful for snacks, meals, in wraps or topping salads, they are wonderfully tasty, textural and healthy.
 Whip them up using chickpeas you have previously cooked and frozen, for an easy supper.
+(I use partially cooked chickpeas in this recipe, but use soaked but uncooked if you prefer.)

 Home made falafel are a huge cut above store-bought ones, or even those from some restaurants that must purchase them in bulk and keep them frozen for a long time.
 One has to wonder why, they are so easy to make, whereas many pre-prepared ones taste like cardboard.
 Who hasn’t had a wrap or roll stuffed with cardboard-tasting falafel as the “vegetarian option”?